getodk/docs/odkx-src/xlsx-converter-using.rst

     - :file:`app/config/tables/your_table_id/definition.csv` -- defines the user-defined columns in your table
     - :file:`app/config/tables/your_table_id/properties.csv` -- defines the appearance and available detail and list view HTML files for the table
-    - :file:`app/config/tables/your_table_id/forms/your_table_id/formDef.json` -- defines the ODK Survey form defined by the XLSX file
+    - :file:`app/config/tables/your_table_id/forms/your_table_id/formDef.json` -- defines the ODK-X Survey form defined by the XLSX file

   7. The first two files are written only if the form id matches the table id.
 That form and the XLSX file define the data table.
   8. Repeat the edit, conversion, and save steps to update the columns in your table and your survey form.